Nomerkk/GymSyncPro-NEW/replit.md

 The application features modern, responsive design with:
 - **Authentication Pages**: Split-screen layouts with gradient backgrounds, glassmorphism effects, and hero sections featuring brand messaging.
 All forms include icon-enhanced inputs, password visibility toggles, and smooth transitions.
 - **Password Security**: Real-time password strength indicators on registration forms with visual feedback (weak/medium/strong) based on length, character variety, and complexity.
+- **Selfie Verification**: Mandatory selfie capture during registration using device camera.
+The system enforces front-facing camera (selfie mode) only, with no file upload option.
+Registration cannot proceed without capturing a selfie photo, which is automatically saved as the user's profile image.
 - **Cookie Consent System**: GDPR-compliant cookie management with consent banner, granular preference controls, and persistent storage.
 Users can customize analytics, marketing, and preference cookies independently.
 - **Responsive Design**: Mobile-first approach with adaptive layouts that progressively enhance for larger screens, ensuring optimal UX across all devices.